Spa Business Plan Template & Example

 Freddie’s Fast Day Spa

-Freddie’s Fast Day Spa is located four stores down the road from [Company Name].
+Freddie’s Fast Day Spa is located four stores down the road from [Spa Name].
 Freddy’s has been in business for the past three years and enjoys great success, primarily due to its prime location.

 Freddy’s business offers inexpensive facial treatments and neck massages and focuses on volume over quality.
 It also has a large customer base, with a large percentage being teens between 13 and 18 years of age.

-• An entertainment focused waiting room, with TV’s and board games to make the wait for service more pleasurable for children waiting for their mothers.
+• An entertainment-focused waiting room, with TV’s and board games to make the wait for service more pleasurable for children waiting for their mothers.

-While we expect that Freddy’s Fast Day Spa will continue to thrive based on its location and customer relationships, we expect that more and more customers will frequent [Company Name] based on the high-quality service it provides.
+While we expect that Freddy’s Fast Day Spa will continue to thrive based on its location and customer relationships, we expect that more and more customers will frequent [Spa Name] based on the high-quality service it provides.

 Competitive Pricing